ErickNavarroD/ErickNavarroD.github.io/content/es/home/projects.md

 # An instance of the Portfolio widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: portfolio
-active: false
+active: true

 # This file represents a page section.
 headless: false

 # Order that this section appears on the page.
-weight: 65
+weight: 30

-title: Projects
+title: Proyectos
 subtitle: ''

 content: